U.S. doctor stricken with Ebola said to be improving

 Amber Brantly, Dr. Brantly's wife, said she was able to see her husband on Sunday and he was in good spirits, and that the family is confident he is receiving the very best care.
 "He thanked everyone for their prayers," she said in a statement.

-A second U.S. aid worker who contracted Ebola alongside Brantly, missionary Nancy Writebol, will be brought to the United States on a later flight as the medical aircraft is equipped to carry only one patient at a time.
+A second U.S. aid worker who contracted Ebola alongside him, missionary Nancy Writebol, will be brought to the United States on a later flight.
+The medical aircraft is equipped to carry only one patient at a time.

 Standard treatment for the disease is to provide supportive care.
 In Atlanta, doctors will try to maintain blood pressure and support breathing, with a respirator if needed, or provide dialysis if patients experience kidney failure, as some Ebola sufferers do.